 - I bought the Anker's PowerPort Speed 5 Ports desktop charger from the "Official Anker Store" AliExpress.

-- I have been using reputed third-party chargers and cables with my gadgets since past four-five years.
+- I have been using reputed third-party chargers and cables with my gadgets since past five years.
 So far, not a single device *fingers crossed* has gotten spoiled.